mbogoevici/spring-xd-docs/Using-Hadoop-VMs-with-Spring-XD.md

 You can now target `hdfs://sandbox:8020` in the XD shell and in _/config/servers.yml_

 If you run MapReduce jobs you should also add the YARN application classpath to the hadoop configuration.
-You also need to add the address for the resource manager and for the job history server.
+You also need to add the address for the resource manager.
 You can change the `<hadoop:configuration>` entry in the Spring configuration file for your job to the following:

 ```
     <hadoop:configuration>